handrew/agentic_gpt/examples/investor_presentations/readme.md

     ),
     Action(
         name="get_all_links",
-        description="Get relevant links from a url.",
+        description="Get relevant links from a url (links that link back to its own domain and links to PDFs).", function=get_self_links_and_pdf_links_from_url,
-        function=get_self_links_and_pdf_links_from_url,
     ),
     Action(